Correcting noisy quantum gates with shortcuts to adiabaticity: Dynamical error mitigation

 The adiabatic limit discussed above can be achieved exactly for \textit{arbitrarily small} $\tau$ considering the application of an additional control field $H_{\te{CD}}(t)$ \cite{Berry_2009,STA_review},

 where $\dot H(t)=\frac{d}{dt}H(t)$ is the reference dynamics (in our case $H(t)\equiv H_{\te{CNOT}}(t)$) and $|E_n(t)\rangle$ and $E_n(t)$ are the instantaneous eigenstates and eigenenergies of $H(t)$, respectively.
 The dynamics generated by $H(t)+H_{\te{CD}}(t)$ remains adiabatic for any $\tau$ as long as the system spectrum is gapped during the time evolution, $\Delta(t)\neq 0$.
-Although it seems that we obtain a general \textit{adiabatic} speed-up for free, this process becomes highly costly as $\tau\to 0$ \cite{Santos_2015,Steve_2017,Puebla2020PRR,Carolan_2023}.
+Although it seems that we obtain a general \textit{adiabatic} speed-up for free, this process becomes highly costly as $\tau\to 0$ \cite{Santos_2015,Steve_2017,Hu_2018,Puebla2020PRR,Carolan_2023}.
+Precisely, it was shown in \cite{Santos_2015} that for a two-qubit problem the cost scales as $\tau^{-1}$ when $\tau\to 0$.

 Using the results in Eqs. (\ref{ener_spec}) and (\ref{eigenstates}), the counterdiabatic Hamiltonian in Eq. (\ref{Berry_Hcd}) for our case is simply given by,